sawers-rellan-labs/targseq/docs/Target_Sequence_Extraction.md

 2. **Download reference genomes**: We download genome assemblies and annotations for B73 maize, two teosinte species (parviglumis and mexicana), and Tripsacum.

-3. **Create BLAST databases**: We index the genomes to enable BLAST searches.
+3. **Create BLAST databases**: We index the genomes to enable BLAST searches and efficient sequence retrieval.
+The BLAST+ database format provides random access to sequences without needing to parse entire FASTA files.

 4. **Identify orthologous genes**: We use either:
    - Pre-computed OrthoMCL results if available